 The psychiatry fellow participates in daily rounds on the psychiatry and behavioral health consultation service with a multidisciplinary team that includes psychiatry and psychology attendings and trainees, reviewing new and active cases.
 Because this program is in a free-standing metropolitan children's hospital that serves as the primary location for a major medical school's pediatric services, a wide range of pediatric problems across the full pediatric age span is seen.
 The fellow generally sees four to six new consultations per week, including emergency cases, and provides follow-up care to those patients who remain in the hospital.
 Brief outpatient follow-up, under supervision of the service faculty, occasionally takes place as the fellow's schedule permits.
 General psychiatry residents also rotate on this service, which allows the fellows to participate in supervision and teaching during the rotation.

-For 1.5 hours once a month on Friday mornings for the first year of training, each CAP 1 fellow participates in this rotation where direct supervision and guidance is provided to foster skill building in diagnostic assessments.
-Through this rotation, fellows gain experience and confidence in evaluating new patients through the general intake clinic process.
+For 4 hours on Thursday mornings in the second half of the first year of training, each CAP 1 fellow participates in this rotation where direct supervision and guidance is provided to foster skill building in diagnostic assessments and ongoing treatment of outpatients.
+Through this rotation, fellows gain experience and confidence in evaluating new patients, developing a diagnostic formulation and evidence-based treatment plan and providing ongoing care of outpatients.
 The objective of this rotation is to develop proficiency in the evaluation and treatment of the wide range of non-emergent psychiatric problems at the point of entry into psychiatric services.
 Fellows are expected to gather and integrate clinical information and collaborate with schools and other providers with the goal of formulating each case to provide initial treatment recommendations and initiate treatment planning.
 Fellows benefit from direct supervision.
 New cases seen by the fellows will be incorporated into their longitudinal treatment caseload.

 In both years of training, fellows gain experience in building and managing an outpatient caseload.
 Fellows also take call from home approximately every twelfth night, gaining essential skills in emergency assessment and triage management, crisis intervention, and treatment planning.